-Raspberry PI OS Desktop requires keyboard, mouse and monitor, at least untill you will configure remote desktop service.
+Raspberry PI OS Desktop requires a keyboard, mouse and monitor, at least until you will configure remote desktop service.

-At installation procedure finish, you will see (after login) something like the following image:
+At the installation procedure finish, you will see (after login) something like the following image:

-Beside Desktop version, you can also install the Desktop version with some preinstalled software (Raspberry PI OS with desktop and recommended software).
-This version is suggested for people who want an environment ready to use, as it includes some free application like office programs.
-However, you can also opt for simple desktop version and install preferred software via Synaptics GUI.
+Besides the Desktop version, you can also install the Desktop version with some preinstalled software (Raspberry PI OS with desktop and recommended software).
+This version is suggested for people who want an environment ready to use, as it includes some free applications like office programs.
+However, you can also opt for a simple desktop version and install preferred software via Synaptics GUI.

 Raspberry PI OS Lite or Desktop?
 Final Considerations

-- if you want an environment easy to use for Linux non-experts and ready to start, then you should use Desktop version
+- if you want an environment easy to use for Linux non-experts and ready to start, then you should use the Desktop version

-- if you want the best from you Raspberry PI performances and use it to expose services to other computers, the you should use Lite version
+- if you want the best from your Raspberry PI performances and use it to expose services to other computers, then you should use the Lite version